allison-johnson/sinatra-practice-it/notes.md

 To do
-- Do I have show pages for questions/topics/students, each showing reasonable information about that object???
+- Do I have show pages for questions/students, each showing reasonable information about that object???

+- Index pages for students/questions/topics showing all of the objects in the database with links to individual show pages?

-    * Only able to see it if correct teacher is logged in
+- Only able to see show & index pages if correct teacher is logged in

 - Where to redirect if correct teacher is not logged in???